panzi/SocialSharePrivacy/README.md

 ### `data-*` attributes

 In order to pass the options as `data-*` attributes simply prepend `data-` to all option names.
-For the language option you can also simple use the standard `lang` attribute.
+For the language option you can also use the standard `lang` attribute.
 If you want to set an option of an service just use a `data-*` attribute that includes dots (`.`) as if it where a JavaScript property
 expression: